 1. Ensure you have the bandwidth

 In any migration, be it to a public or private cloud, bandwidth can easily be overlooked.
-It’s a factor which needs to be under continual evaluation – since missing something here easily swallows up savings.
+It’s a factor that needs to be under continual evaluation – since missing something here easily swallows up savings.